Skip to content

 current venture

-The Kintsu Portal Today cockpit: a Needs your attention panel flagging two required documents to acknowledge, an AI Morning brief summarizing the day, KPI cards reading 69 active services, 66 percent average net margin, 43 services with custom prices, and 0 price mismatches, and a Pricing anomalies panel below
+The Kintsu Portal Today cockpit: a Needs your attention panel flagging two required documents to acknowledge, an AI Morning brief summarizing the day, KPI cards reading services, net margin, and custom-priced services, and a Pricing anomalies panel below

 Kintsu Portal · Daily cockpitThe cockpit, not a config screen.
-The owner opens the portal and sees what needs action today: documents to acknowledge, margins, custom-priced services, price mismatches.
+The owner opens the portal and sees what needs action today: documents to acknowledge, margins, custom-priced services, pricing anomalies.
 The pricing engine runs backstage.

 TL;DR